-Taal has erupted at least 34 times; its latest was in early 2020.
-The eruption from the main crater was so destructive that it affected the entire region, Metro Manila, parts of Central Luzon, and even as far as Pangasinan in Ilocos.
-The towns have since recovered from the effects of the eruption and only 39 people lost their lives because they refused to evacuate.
+Taal has erupted at least 34 times; its latest was in early 2022.
+The recent eruptions were destructive, affecting the entire region, Metro Manila, parts of Central Luzon, and even as far as Pangasinan in Ilocos.
+The towns have since recovered from the effects of the eruptions and but a number of people lost their lives because they refused to evacuate.

 The third most active volcano in the Philippines is Mt.
 Kanlaon in Negros Oriental.
 It has erupted at least 30 times but most of them have only been mild.
 It only spewed lava during its eruption in 1904.

 There have been activities recorded for Mt.
 Kanlaon in recent years including volcanic earthquakes and mild eruptions involving ash columns and loud booming sounds.
 None of these eruptions were destructive.